Coping with Airway Mucus

 Once mucus is brought up higher into the airways, coughing is the final step to remove it from the body.
 To have an effective cough, lots of air is required.
 Obviously, with poor airflow due to lung disease, coughing becomes a problem and often results in a dry or unproductive cough (coughing but not bringing up any mucus).
 Combine all of this with the damage or loss of cilia and you can understand why so many people have problems removing mucus from their lungs.

 There are several aids to help rid the body of mucus, but as mentioned earlier, not all solutions work for everyone.
+These can include:

-2. Pharmacological: Some doctors recommend oral medications such as guaifenesin/dextromethorphan (brand name Mucinex DM®) or N-acetyl cysteine (NAC) to thin the mucus for people with very thick mucus, but these oral medications are often not a very effective treatment.
-Discuss the use of these treatments with your doctor first.
+- Pharmacological: Some health care providers recommend oral medications such as guaifenesin/dextromethorphan (brand name Mucinex DM®) or N-acetyl cysteine (NAC) to help thin mucus, but these oral medications are often not a very effective treatment.
+Discuss the use of these treatments with your health care provider first.
+Nebulized hypertonic saline (often combined with a pretreatment of bronchodilators) is effective at clearing mucus in bronchiectasis.

 An educational video on the lung flute device can be found here.